Grigore Sturdza: National-Democratic leader

 In December 1880, Ion Pietraru made an unsuccessful attempt on Brătianu's life, which police presumed to be part of a wider conspiracy implicating Sturdza and Russia—several party members, including Grandea, were arrested, though Sturdza vouched for their innocence.
-Shortly after, Zamfir Arbore, a Romanian nationalist demographer, argued that Sturdza was sponsoring Grigore Hrisoscoleu to deny Bessarabia's Russification.
+Shortly after, a pseudonymous Romanian nationalist in Bessarabia published an open letter, arguing that Sturdza was sponsoring Grigore Hrisoscoleu to deny Bessarabia's Russification.
 The Pietraru incident put an end to Democrația Națională, officially because of Sturdza's anger that his journalists had insulted Brătianu and other figures of the PNL administration; the party was also dissolved, in 1881.
 In that context, Sturdza explained that he had grown fonder of the PNL, which had shown itself open toward a Romanian–Russian alliance.
 Though briefly detained as an alleged Pietraru accomplice, Captain Florescu resurfaced in public life as a PNL member.
 Commenting on his reconversion, memoirist Constantin Bacalbașa notes: "It is a well known fact that most of Prince Grigore Sturza's confidants were bought off by government.
 This is what made this party, which existed only because of Beizadea Grigore's ambition, disappear within 24 hours."

 According to writer Constantin Gane, Democrația Națională's alarmist messages about Romania's standing in Europe pushed the PNL establishment into reestablishing the country as a "Kingdom of Romania"—whether to increase the government's prestige or to "uplift the country".
 Eugene Schuyler, as the first US diplomatic agent in Romania, wrote on March 26 that there was a chance of Sturdza returning to his "posing as a pretender to the crown.
 While many families thought their members had rights to be princes, no one can have the pretention to be King."
 Four days later Schuyler reported that: "The step has been accepted, if not thoroughly approved, by the members of the foreign reigning families, some of whom took part in the act."
 As an example, he cited Mihail Sturdza being welcomed into the Order of the Star of Romania by Carol.
 From May 1883, Beizadea Grigore served in Dimitrie Ghica's commission for constitutional revision.